Massive Nonplanar Two-Loop Maximal Unitarity: Parametrization of Hepta-Cut Solutions

 \subsection{Massless Limits}

-We will also analyze the crossed bouble box with one, two and three massless legs.
+We will also analyze the crossed double box with one, two and three massless legs.
 Integrals for this kinematics are also relevant for higher-multiplicity scattering processes, starting already at five external massless particles.

 Let us look more closely at the hepta-cut equations and their solutions.
 We focus on the two momenta in the crossed end of the diagram and assume that $m_1m_2\neq 0$.
 The only dependence on $m_3$ is implicitly through other parameters, e.g. $\tau$ and $\mu$.
 In particular, all on-shell equations and their solutions have the correct limits for $m_3\to0$.
 Moreover, it is clear that $\mu\to0$ for $m_4\to0$ so that eq.~\eqref{XI3XI3P} should be replaced by $\xi_3\xi_3' = 0$.
 It can be shown that the number of branches remains six and the explicit solutions follow from the four-mass case once we let $\mu\to0$.
 The configurations corresponding to this class of kinematics are illustrated in fig.~\ref{XBOXINTSCLASSA}.